Table of Contents

-This amazing adventure will encompass the rainforest, cloud forest, volcanoes, and beaches, and an abundance of opportunities to find and photograph amphibians.
+This amazing adventure will encompass the rainforest, volcanoes and beaches, and an abundance of opportunities to find and photograph amphibians.

 SAVE THE FROGS!
 Ecotour Leader Dr. Kerry Kriger photographed this Strawberry Poison Dart Frog (Oophaga pumilio) near Arenal Volcano in 2017.